pavandeore/llm-based-project-promptql/README.md

 ---

-You connect to a database (Postgres/MySQL/SQLite)

-It extracts and stores schema info (tables, columns, types)

-It stores that info in a vector database (ChromaDB) using OpenAI embeddings
+Database Connection (PostgreSQL / MySQL / SQLite)

+- The user enters connection credentials via the web form.
+- The app tests the connection using SQLAlchemy.

+Schema Extraction & Enrichment

+- It automatically extracts all tables, columns, data types, and relationships (foreign keys).
+- Each table is summarized with GPT (description, column meanings, usage examples, semantic tags, etc.).
+- These summaries are cached locally (schema_summary_cache.json) for reuse.

+Vector Embedding & Storage (ChromaDB)

+- The app embeds each table’s semantic summary using OpenAI’s text-embedding-3-large model.
+- Embeddings (vector representations) are stored in a local ChromaDB collection for fast semantic search.

+Natural Language Query → SQL Conversion
-When a user types a question in plain English, it:
+When a user types a question in plain English:

-Finds relevant tables using vector search

-Asks OpenAI to generate the SQL query

-Executes it and displays results in the browser.
+- The query is embedded and matched against ChromaDB to find the most relevant tables.
+- Sample rows are fetched from those tables to give GPT example data.
+- A GPT model (gpt-4o) is prompted with the schema, summaries, and samples to generate an accurate SQL query.

+SQL Execution & Result Display

+- The generated SQL is executed safely via SQLAlchemy.
+- The results (columns + rows) are rendered in the browser along with the generated SQL query.

+Admin Features

+- /admin/refresh-schema allows rebuilding all embeddings and summaries from scratch if the database schema changes.
+- Errors and performance metrics are logged to app.log.